Betterez/btrz-health-check/README.md

         //Something is not wright.
       });

 The only mandatory parameter is an instance of a properly configured mongoDriver.
 Internally we will call the `collectionNames()` function, so it should at least implement that function.

-A second options parameter allow to override the service name and to provide a logger object.

-You can override the service name (by default is "MongoDb"), this is useful when you need to validate the connection to multiple servers or db's.

-    let mongoChecker = new MongoDbHealthChecker(mongoDriver, {serviceName: "MyCustomServiceName"});

-You can also provide a logger to the constructor to log the error on failure.
-The object should have an `.error` function.
-It will be called with the serviceName and the error.

-    let mongoChecker = new MongoDbHealthChecker(mongoDriver, {logger: myLogger});